seeARMS/blog/content/posts/huginn-slack-gcp-automation.md

 ## Wrapping it up

 This example describes a single usecase for what's possible with Huginn, but we're just scratching the surface.
-If you're interested in the other usecases I described above, feel free to [download and import them](https://gist.github.com/seeARMS/103b3399f3f925fb6c366600f0bad3c6) into your own Huginn installation.
+If you're interested in the other usecases I described above, you can [download and import them](https://gist.github.com/seeARMS/103b3399f3f925fb6c366600f0bad3c6) into your own installation.